 Investors in the Fund are exposed to rental risk.
 Rental risk involves the risk of lettability and movements in market rents.
-As market rents may differ from contract rents, adjustments in rental income may occur when lease contracts terminate, and new tenants take up residence in the Fund's dwellings.
-When properties are over-rented, a risk of lower future rental income arises.
+As market rents may differ from contract rents, adjustments in rental income may occur when lease contracts terminate.
+When properties are overrented, a risk of lower future rental income arises.